neel1998/DIP_Project_2019/README.md

 The patchmatch algorithm used in this project is based on Approximate Nearesrt Neighbour Field (NNF) method.

-We find the matching path by randomly selecting a path initially and imporvising the match throughout the ourse of the algorithm.
+We find the matching path by randomly selecting a path initially and imporvising the match throughout the course of the algorithm.
 The algorithm consists of 3 major steps:

 1. <b>Intialization</b>